lawgives/github-webhook-proxy/README.md

 TODO: Get this built on Docker so people using this will not have to install Erlang or Elixir.

+### TODO

+Some things to think about for the future:

+  1. Github will generate an HMAC signature based on a secret
+  2. Maybe instead of passing in basic auth, we associate a unique token with secret
+  3. Maybe validate that the token belongs to a particular repo

+Since this is proxying the real commands, I don't think there is too much security risk.
+If someone gets a hold of the basic auth credentials, at best they can force go-server to make download requests from Github.
+This may result in a DOS attack.

+As such, it would be nice to be able to dynamically generate new tokens and secrets while revoking old ones.
+But then we would also have to think about where to store that.

 ## Phoenix Instructions
 To start your Phoenix app: